Editor’s Note: This post was originally published in October 2020 and has been updated for accuracy and comprehensiveness as of June 2023.

-To help ensure that your marketing message makes an impact, your direct mail needs a design that successfully gets the recipient to notice it and eventually, take action.
+To help ensure that your marketing message makes an impact, your direct mail needs a great design that successfully gets the recipient to notice it and eventually, take action.

 Every part of the direct mail piece you use for your campaign should be dedicated to at least one of the following:

 - grabbing attention